Explore stellar startup strategies we use to earn Page One rankings for 85% of keyword-driven content.

 SEO Content

 SEO content is optimized to rank for specific keywords and answer user questions.
-Once ranking, SEO posts drive organic search, traffic value, and ideally convert users.
+Once ranking, SEO posts drive organic search and traffic value and ideally convert users.

 So, what makes this post successful?

-The answer users are looking for is right there in the first sentence, which is great for user experience and it’s an easy highlight for Google to pull.
-Optimizing the title and intro with the keyword and quick answer also helps search engines understand the post’s content and index it appropriately.
+Key takeaways and statistics in the intro immediately answer what makes a loyalty program great and how these systems can benefit a restaurant.
+This is great for user experience, and it provides an easy highlight for Google to pull on the SERP.
+Optimizing the title and intro with the target keyword also helps search engines understand the post’s content and index it appropriately.

 SEO posts are a great starting point for content marketing when you know how to write content that ranks.